Bridgewater State Bears: Baseball

 The Bridgewater State baseball team has been a dominant force in the New England region for decades.
 They have made dozens of postseason appearances and won several league and regional championships.
+They have won the MASCAC Championship every year since 2022, all of which were led by Head Coach Greg Zackrison.
 Bridgewater State has one of the highest all-time winning percentages (.645) in the country.
 They have made it to the NCAA D-III World Series 3 times, and have placed in the Elite Eight twice there.
 They have also produced a handful of Division 3 All-Americans and All-Region players.
 Below is a list of accomplishments and accolades.